 The University has entered into several interest rate swap agreements with chartered banks to reduce interest rate exposure associated with certain long-term debt obligations.
 The agreements have the effect of converting the floating rate of interest on certain debt to a fixed rate.
 It is the University's policy not to use derivative financial instruments for trading or speculative purposes.
+The University formally documents all relationships between hedging instruments and hedged items, as well as its risk management objective and strategy for undertaking various interest rate hedge transactions.
+This process includes linking the derivatives to specific assets and liabilities on the statement of financial position or to specific firm commitments or anticipated transactions.
+The University also formally assesses, both at the hedges' inception and on an ongoing basis, whether the derivatives that are used in hedging transactions are highly effective in offsetting changes in fair values or cash flows of hedged items.

-Interest rate swap agreements (continued)
+h) Interest rate swap agreements (continued)